POP' WENDT: NO CHILD SHOULD BE WITHOUT A TOY AT CHRISTMAS

 POP WENDT’S LEGACY LIVES ON IN CHRISTMAS NEIGHBORS

 Because Jefferson County has seen a big increase in its Hispanic population, organizers again this year prepared the family request applications with English on one side and Spanish on the other, Stowe said.
 To break down the language barrier further, four adult Spanish interpreters served as volunteers this year, she added.

 Christmas Neighbors, she said, receives referrals who area already screened to be low-income by Head-Start of Jefferson County, as well as the Women, Infants and Children (WIC) program at the county health department.
 “There are a lot of people who are not making enough to have extra money (for food and toys),” Stowe said.
 “And, needless to say, some of them do misuse their funds.
 That’s always been a problem.”
 She said she also sees a lot of single parents today seeking assistance.

 Each year during the holidays, she and the other volunteers appeal to the public to help them stuff the stockings and fill dinner plates so that, in continuing Pop Wendt’s legacy, no child goes without at Christmas.
 In its first year, 1986, the toy program delivered toys to 159 families, or 388 children.
-Today, nearly 700 families and 1,900 children are served!
+Today, over 700 families and 1,900 children are served!

 “My motto is that, irregardless of what the parents’ circumstances are, this program is for the children,” Stowe emphasized.
 “We have to know that the children will be taken care of because that was Pop Wendt’s wish.
 And I’m trying to carry that on as are my volunteers.”